-Remark 1.
-We know from theorem 1 that the first statement (21) holds for any cumulative distribution function $G(\lambda)$.
-The essential claim is that under the particular c.d.f. $G(\lambda) = \lambda/(1+\lambda)$ plus fairly weak conditions on the cost of insurance, the maximal power loss goes to zero with p.
-Other distribution functions also have this property; the key is that the distribution have full support on the positive reals and be fairly 'flat.'
+Remark 1: We know from theorem 1 that the first statement (21) holds for any cumulative distribution function $G(\lambda)$ .
+Thus it holds in particular for the distribution $G(\lambda) = 1/(1 + \lambda)$ , which implies $dG(\lambda) = d\lambda/(1 + \lambda)^2$ .
+The essential claim of the theorem is that, under this particular c.d.f., plus several fairly weak conditions on the cost of insurance, the maximal power loss goes to zero with p.
+Other distribution functions also have this property; the key conditions are that the distributions have full support on the positive reals and be fairly 'flat'.

-Remark 2.
-The test in theorem 2 is "universal" in the sense that it can be applied with no prior knowledge of the actual distribution of returns.
+Remark 2: The test in theorem 2 is 'universal' in the sense that it can be applied with no prior knowledge of the actual distribution of returns.
 In particular, there is no presumption that the distribution is lognormal.
 The theorem states that if the returns happen to be lognormal, we do not lose much power by applying our test.
 At the same time we protect ourselves against type-I errors in the event that the returns are not lognormal (this follows from theorem 1).
 This is a luxury that the t-test does not permit.

-The universal aspect of the test is similar in spirit to Cover's pioneering work on universal portfolios (Cover, 1991).
+The universal aspect of the test is similar in spirit to Cover's pioneering work on universal portfolios (Cover 1991).
 Cover showed that a convex combination of leveraged portfolios will grow at a rate that is asymptotically as fast as the growth rate of an optimally leveraged portfolio.
 This is true in our set-up as well.
-However our focus is on deriving an asymptotic bound on the maximum power loss relative to a lognormal distribution.
+However, our focus is on deriving an asymptotic bound on the maximum power loss relative to a lognormal distribution.
 This requires a more specific choice for the distribution of leverage levels; it also requires factoring in the cost of portfolio insurance, which is not a feature of Cover's framework.

-Remark 3.
-The proof will show that it suffices to be able to insure the portfolio against large downside losses over short periods of time at a cost that is not unboundedly larger than the risk-neutral value of the options.
-In particular, we do not assume that the options market is so complete or well-priced so that one could simply deduce the distribution of returns from the options prices themselves.
+Remark 3: The proof will show that it suffices to be able to insure the portfolio against large downside losses over short periods of time at a cost that is not unboundedly larger than the risk-neutral value of the options.
+In particular, we do not assume that the options market is so complete or well-priced that one could simply deduce the distribution of returns from the options prices themselves.

-Remark 4.
-The test is most powerful when the level of significance is high (the p-value is small).
+Remark 4: The test is most powerful when the level of significance is high (i.e. p is small).
 The logic of this may be explained as follows.
-Suppose for example that p = .001.
+Suppose, for example, that p = 0.001.
 Then the compound value of the leveraged portfolio must grow by a factor of 1000 to pass our test.
 This is clearly very demanding, but in this case the t-test is also very demanding.
-The substance of the argument is to show that when the returns are lognormally distributed and they pass the t-test at a high level of significance, then the leveraged compound value is likely to pass our test as well.
+The substance of the argument is to show that when the portfolio returns are lognormally distributed and they pass the t-test at a high level of significance, then the leveraged compound value is likely to pass our test as well.

-Moreover, we would argue that small p-values are relevant in the context of financial markets, where there are many funds to choose from.
+Moreover, we would argue that small values of p are especially relevant in the context of financial markets, where there are many funds to choose from.
 For example, if there are N funds and we want to know whether the best of them is able to beat the market, we must correct for the fact that pN of them will pass at significance level p purely by chance.
-The Bonferroni correction for multiplicity implies that to be 95% confident that the best of 100 funds is run by an expert who can beat the market, it must pass at a level of .0005.
+The Bonferroni correction for multiplicity implies that to be confident at level p that the best of N funds is run by an expert who can beat the market, it must pass at significance level p/N.